Jens Robben

 Jens Robben (born 27 April 1983) is a German former professional footballer who played as a midfielder.

 Playing career

 Born in Haselünne, Robben made his debut at a professional level in the 2.
 Bundesliga for SV Eintracht Trier 05 on 8 August 2004, when he came on as a substitute for Matthias Keller in the 73rd minute in a game against Rot-Weiß Oberhausen.

 In 2010, Robben rejoined SV Meppen.
 He announced his retirement from playing in May 2018.

 Post-playing career

-Following his retirement as a player, Robben took up a position as scout and video analyst at SV Meppen.
+After retiring as a player, Robben assumed the role of scout and video analyst at SV Meppen.